trungleduc/specta/README.md

 - `defaultLayout`: The default layout when opening a file.
 - `hideTopbar`: Boolean flag to show or hide the top bar.
 - `topBar`: Configuration for the top bar.
+- `slidesTheme`: The theme for the slides layout.
+The list of available themes can be found [here](https://revealjs.com/themes/).

 ```json
       "topBar": {